GangstaHikka/Domik/docs/Overview - delete me/Placeable Object OLD.md

 # Placeable Object

-Placeable Object is, basically, a [[Part]] with info where you want to place it.
+Placeable Object is, basically, a [[Part OLD]] with info where you want to place it.
 Mostly uses for furniture, but you can use it even for place walls or something else.

 ![[Pasted image 20210104194857.png]]